 An Overview of Criminal Records in Oklahoma

-Rap (Records of Arrests and Prosecutions) sheets in Oklahoma usually consist of an individual’s birth date, aliases, and any court or arrest records.
+Rap (Records of Arrests & Prosecutions) sheets in Oklahoma usually consist of an individual’s birth date, aliases, and any court or arrest records.

 This information helps others–especially potential employers–determine if applicants can be trusted by the general public.
 A person’s criminal record helps employers decide whether a prospective candidate deserves a second chance or not.

-Thanks to the Oklahoma Open Records Act, criminal records are generally accessible by the public.
+Thanks to the Oklahoma Open Records Act, criminal records are generally accessible to the public.

 How To Check Someone’s Criminal History in Oklahoma